KennethJAllen/generative-pixel-art/README.md

 # PixelContraction
 ## Goal
-The goal of this project is to create a scipt that takes text-to-art generated "pixel art" image as an input and downscales that image to the true resolution of the pixel art being depicted.
+The goal of this project is to create a script that takes text-to-art generated "pixel art" image as an input and downscales that image to the true resolution of the pixel art being depicted.

 ## Problems
 There are many challenges involved in solving this problem.